-80%

-100%

-64

 Government Sector Technology Applications

 Beyond a website and the many forms of digital communications, there are more advanced ways in which a political subdivision can leverage technology to improve civic participation.
-This chart shows the use and interest in various technologies among local political subdivisions.
+This chart shows the usage and interest in various technologies among local political subdivisions.